bertcanoiii/SvelkeDex/README.md

   - Pagination on other websites seems to navigate to another route endpoint, example pokemon/page/1.
   - The pagination I implemented keeps the user on the same page.
   - I am not sure if my implementation is ideal.
 It seems to work fine. lol
+  - Update 08/10/2022 I was able to add some functionality to add the first page/last page which updated depending on display count.
 - Asset checking:
   - Not sure if this was the best way to accomplish this, but I wanted to check if a pic of a Pokémon existed.
 The reason for this is because, before doing so if a pic didn't exist, nothing would fill the poke-pic space, which caused the sizing of the cards to be affected in a less than ideal way.
 The cards would be smaller.
 So I created an array of strings, based on all the files currently in the images/main_sprites directory.
 In the for loop, I implemented an if condition that checked whether the pic existed in the array based on the Pokémon’s ID.
 If it did exist, I passed the path to the pic to the component.
-If it didn't exist, I passed the pat to a pic containing a question mark to the component.
+If it didn't exist, I passed the path to a pic containing a question mark to the component.
 - Search Bar: First attempt didn't work on mobile.
 All I did was add an input field, bind that to a variable, which updates a store variable, and then check to see if the user-searched-text
   - ```sveltehtml
     let userSearchInput = "";